ReggieVW/cvat-docs/manual/automatic_annotations.md

 CVAT is also optimized for automatic annotation that can help you speed up the process significantly.

-To use CVAT’s AI tools, you need the corresponding deep learning models to be available in the models’ section.
+To use CVAT’s ``AI tools``, you need the corresponding deep learning models to be available in the models’ section.
 ![image](https://user-images.githubusercontent.com/35894891/199738807-349c4230-6a25-4215-ae4c-0ca1324b3fa6.png)

 <b>Note: the default models provided (for e.g., Person reidentification & SiamMask) are often not well trained.
 Try to use other models instead. </b>